Creating the passwords

 Because I used characters outside of the standard ASCII set.
 Namely, a number of characters widely used in my native language (Portuguese) like õ, ç, Ã or ê.
 These characters were not used in the generation of the rainbow tables and are also not normally used by the standard cracking tools, either to brute force or to play with the dictionary contents.

 Therefore, even short passwords containing these characters are harder to crack than longer but stupid passwords.
 And that means you’ll be safer even against an attack done with the huge, sold rainbow tables because these are not generated to cover all possible characters.
-Go the Ophcrack’s website, notice the size of the exiting tables and try to guess how big should a table be to covering all possible combinations for 10 characters using the extended ASCII set.
+Go the Ophcrack’s website, notice the size of the existing tables and try to guess how big should a table be to cover all possible combinations for 10 characters using the extended ASCII set.

 The same thing goes for the vast majority of the wordlist you’ll and find or even generate!
 And most cracking tools are programmed to perform only combinations within the standard ASCII set.
 It is possible to go beyond that, but it would make any attack extremely slow!